 Implementing Progressive Profiling with Auth0

 You can very easily implement progressive profiling with Auth0.
-Every user that authenticates through Auth0 gets User Profile, and its contents can come from three different sources:
+Every user that authenticates through Auth0 gets a User Profile, and profile's contents can come from three different sources:

-- Attributes that are dynamically created in Auth0 Rules, e.g. calling APIs like FullContact or Clearbit;
+- Attributes that are dynamically created in Auth0 Rules, by calling APIs such as FullContact or Clearbit, for example.

-- Application-specific attributes that developers can collect on their apps.
+- Application-specific attributes that developers can collect in their apps and save.
 Auth0 calls this

 The first two sources are generally not directly relevant to progressive profiling (though they do supply information you won't need to ask the user for).

-This feature makes it very easy to control what information gets collected and when, and then through the Users API, enriches the user profile with all that data:
+The use of progressive profiling within your application makes it very easy to control what information gets collected and when, and to slowly enrich the user profile with all that data, as illustrated below:

 first_name on signup.
-We then collect, on a later interaction, the user's
+It then collects, at a later interaction, the user's

 company.
-Finally, in the context of an article that might interest the user, we add a
+Finally, in the context of an article that might interest the user, a